Zume, the Robotic Pizza Company, Makes Pies Only a Robot Could Love

 I engaged in a bit of troubleshooting, reheating the pies in my own oven.
 That step improved the texture of the crust.
 But there wasn’t enough improvement to make me want to order Zume again—not even close.

-Making the startup’s pizza even less interesting to me is its pricing: The range, from $15 for a basic cheese pizza, to $25 for a combination with meat, puts Zume’s pies at the level of the artisan pizza restaurants in Silicon Valley.
+Making the startup’s pizza even less interesting to me is its pricing: The range, from $15 for a basic cheese pizza to $25 for a combination with meat, puts Zume’s pies at the level of the artisan pizza restaurants in Silicon Valley.
 (Those pizzas, while nothing like East Coast pizza, can be really good.)
 This isn’t Pizza Hut territory.

 So, when I saw this month that Zume’s investors are valuing it at $2 billion, I had to wonder exactly how much due diligence those backers did.
-Softbank CEO Masayoshi Son does own a home in what seems to be Zume’s delivery area, so he certainly had a chance to give it a real test.
+SoftBank CEO Masayoshi Son does own a home in what seems to be Zume’s delivery area, so he certainly had a chance to give it a real test.
 What he actually thinks of the product is anybody’s guess.
 There’s no accounting for taste.

-I’ll give him the benefit of the doubt and figure that perhaps he’s looking long term, at the prospects for being the market leader in automated fast food production equipment—which could eventually be a multi-billion-d0llar business.
+I’ll give him the benefit of the doubt and figure that perhaps he’s looking long term, at the prospects for being the market leader in automated fast-food production equipment—which could eventually be a multibillion-d0llar business.
 But he might also want to consider that certain foods aren’t meant to be made—or eaten—by robots.

 Comments